rx0a/FilmQueryProject/README.md

 # Film Query Project

 ### Overview
 This program allows users to interact with a movie database through the console.
-The interactive menu allows searching for films by their ID or a keyword, searching for actors by their IDs as well by a film ID.
-Users can view title, description, release year, language, lenght, category, rating and the actors that are in the movie.
+The interactive menu allows searching for films by their ID or a keyword (keyword is searched in titles and descriptions), searching for actors by their IDs as well by a film ID.
+Users can view title, description, release year, language, length, category, rating and the actors that are in the movie.
 The database also allows for retrieving additional commercial information about a movie through a secondary menu.

 ### Technologies Used
 - Java